Rent camera gear from local creators.

 This is why we believe that the future of cinematography will be access-based consumption, as opposed to individual ownership of hyper-expensive, quickly-“outdated” tech.

 Sound unlikely?
-Sure, we were sceptical at first too.
+Sure, we were skeptical at first too.

 So, we did some research.
 We compared our marketplace to the car leasing market.
 Cars are expensive products and they keep developing new models – sound familiar?